nnellans/bicep-guide/README.md

-Warning: This is not a very beginner-friendly guide.
-Think of this more like an advanced cheat sheet, of sorts.
-I went through most of the Microsoft Bicep documentation and captured any notes that I felt were relevant or important.
+Warning: This is not a beginner-friendly guide.
+Think of this more like an advanced cheat sheet.
+I went through most of the Microsoft Bicep documentation, as well as various books, and captured any notes that I felt were relevant or important.
 Then, I organized them into the README file you see here.
 Some of it is still a work in progress, and I will update this over time.

 If you are new to Bicep, then I would suggest going through the Microsoft Docs or doing a couple Microsoft Learn courses first.